freamer/everypay-ios/README.md

 ### Get card information

 Open a EPCardInfoViewController from your viewcontroller.
-Let you viewcontroller implement EPCardViewControllerDelegate method `cardInfoViewController:didEnterInfoForCard:`.
+Let your viewcontroller implement EPCardViewControllerDelegate method `cardInfoViewController:didEnterInfoForCard:`.
 After user has entered all needed data this delegate method will be called with a validated EPCard object.

 ### Send card, your EveryPay credentials and needed security information to EveryPay server